AthanorLabs/atomic-swap/docs/stagenet.md

 > Note: the exchange rate is the ratio of XMR:ETH price.
 So for example, a ratio of 0.05 would mean 20 XMR to 1 ETH.
 Since we're on testnet, it's not critical what you set it to.

 3. a.
 Then, finding an offer you like, take the offer by copying the peer's multiaddress and offer ID into the command below.
-As well, specify how much GoETH you would like to provide, taking into account the offer's exchange rate and min/max XMR amounts.
+As well, specify how much SepETH you would like to provide, taking into account the offer's exchange rate and min/max XMR amounts.
 ```bash
 ./bin/swapcli take --peer-id 12D3KooWC547RfLcveQi1vBxACjnT6Uv15V11ortDTuxRWuhubGv \
   --offer-id cf4bf01a0775a0d13fa41b14516e4b89034300707a1754e0d99b65f6cb6fffb9 --provides-amount 0.05